How To Train With Heart Rate Zones

 What are the heart rate zones?

 Heart rate zones are a percentage range of your maximum heart rate2.
+Each heart rate zone is a measure of intensity with a corresponding Rate of Perceived Exertion and is best suited for different fitness goals.

 Low intensity 50-70% MHR